 Sophie Gross is a foster carer looking after babies and supporting mothers.
 Her Fellowship in 2017 focused on supporting care experienced mothers when they had their babies.

-Kate Hulme is a Trustee at the Hadley Trust, our funding partners for this theme.
+Kate Hulme is a Trustee at the Hadley Trust, our funding partner for this programme.
 The Hadley Trust is a grant making charity with a focus on improving the lives of disadvantaged people, mainly in the UK.
 Kate has a particular interest in working with young people.

 Callum Lynch is a care experienced public affairs worker based in Scotland.
 His Fellowship in 2018 focused on giving a voice to young people in care.